AndrewLevinson/core-interaction-spring-2020/docs/agendas/week-7.md

    - [In class lesson with code comments](https://github.com/AndrewLevinson/symmetrical-octo-potato/blob/master/lab/week-7/index-comments.html)

 - Next up for our weekly presentations of a public site: Juri; Madeline; Paul

+<b>Due Date:</b> Uploaded to your Github repo and accessible via a link on your course homapge by next lab, March 13